Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Maths & Physical Sciences

-Prof. Miller is Director of the European Science Communication Workshops (ESConet) and directed the European Network of Science Communication Teachers (ENSCOT) between 1999 and 2003, projects supported by the European Union Framework programmes.
+Prof. Miller was Director of the European Science Communication Workshops (ESConet) between 2009 and 2011, and directed the European Network of Science Communication Teachers (ENSCOT) between 1999 and 2003, projects supported by the European Union Framework programmes.
 Both projects have produced modules for science communication training.
 (Contact Prof. Miller –email@example.com - for further details.)
+He is now the UCL principal investigator of the Framework-7 funded project RRI Tools, led by La Caixa Foundation in Spain, producing a toolkit for enabling researchers and innovators to carry out their work responsibly.

 Prof. Miller is a member of the Scientific Committee of the Public Communication of Science and Technology network (PCST), and chaired the European Commission’s Expert Group Benchmarking the Promotion of RTD Culture and Public Understanding of Science, which reported in June 2002.
 He also spent six years as a political journalist.

 Additionally, Prof. Miller is a member of the Department of Physics and Astronomy at UCL.
 There he is active in research in planetary science in the Atmospheric Physics Laboratory, studying the atmospheres of giant planets in our own Solar System and beyond.
-He is a member of the European Space Agency's Solar System Exploration Working Group.
+He was a member of the European Space Agency's Solar System Exploration Working Group from 2010 to 2013, and part of the UK Space Agency's science advisory team.
 He was a member of the Science and Society Advisory Panel and chaired the Solar System Advisory Panel for PPARC (now STFC).

 Prof. Miller's current research in Science and Technology Studies centres on issues concerning the relationship between science and society, and he is active in the development of materials for teaching in this area.
 He is particularly interested in the European dimension of such activities.